Luann by Greg Evans and Karen Evans for September 18, 2016

 6. Big hug

-Brdshtt Premium Member about 8 years ago
+Brdshtt Premium Member over 8 years ago

 Brad’s family speaks up in gentle protest after finding out he is willing to assume Toni’s last name:.